The answer is simple: push yourself until you can take no more, and then take a step back. There you go - welcome to your sweet spot!

 This one goes out to all fellow team members: if you haven’t already, you will face an unrealistic deadline at some point in the future.
 This necessary evil of project management is usually caused by someone’s inability to determine how much time is required for a task to be completed - that someone can either be you or your project manager.

 In an ideal world, the project manager wouldn’t set any deadlines without first consulting his team.
 It doesn’t matter who’s the client, or how urgent the project is: the ones doing the work are the ones setting the deadlines.
 If you manage to avoid disruptions such as scope creep, you can rest assured that all due dates will be met.

 Nothing can be further from the truth.
 Having a time-bound goal won’t necessarily put pressure on your performance.
 What’s more, it’ll help you be more productive.

 - If you tend to procrastinate - You may not enjoy the work you have to do at the moment, but due dates will force you to push through.

 - If you need to gain experience quickly - The fastest way to learn is through trial and error.

 - If there is a real danger of scope creeps - Deadlines won’t allow things to get out of hand.
 It’s that simple.

 Mind you: if misused, deadlines can bring more harm than good.

 - Deadlines that go on forever - Loose deadline?
-Be sure that you will end up doing everything within the last few days, as other “more urgent” matters will overtake your time and focus.
+Be sure that you will end up doing everything in the last few days, as other “more urgent” matters will take up your time and focus.

 - Deadline created without research - Not knowing what the job requires but setting a deadline anyway will buy you a one-way ticket to the blues.